 When you’re not flossing, it’s an active decision to not pick up a container of dental floss, tear off a strand, and clean between your teeth as part of your daily dental hygiene.
-You may think of this as something you just don’t really want to do and, as a result, you don’t consider the deeper meaning behind it.
-However, since you have heard many times from our Southlake, TX team about the why behind flossing and its significance, we happen to think you’re actually communicating some very clear messages when you avoid floss!
-Think some things through and you may feel ready to change your ways!
+You may think of this as something you just don’t really want to do, and, as a result, you don’t consider the deeper meaning behind it.
+However, since you have heard many times from our Southlake, TX team about the why behind flossing and its significance, we happen to think you’re actually communicating some very clear messages when you avoid flossing!
+Think some things through, and you may feel ready to change your ways!

 #1: “I Don’t Really Want My Brushing To Be Effective”

 If you’re not flossing your teeth, then what you’re really announcing to yourself is that you aren’t really that interested in ensuring your brushing is effective.
-Now, you might not realize this just yet but we are about to fill you in!
+Now, you might not realize this just yet, but we are about to fill you in!
 When you don’t floss, you leave behind plaque.
 That plaque will become extraordinarily hard within one to two days (it’s called tartar).
 As you brush your teeth and that plaque and tartar build up, you won’t be able to enjoy the results you’re hoping to achieve: A smile that’s completely clean and free of problems.
 Instead, you’ll probably end up with a partly clean smile and, though you’ve been brushing, oral health issues will develop.

 #2: “I Don’t Mind If I Get Cavities Or Gingivitis”